 History of Echoes of Erin

-She is a fully qualified Irish Dancing teacher who has trained World and Europeans Champions, an Adjudicator; ADCRG, holds a BA/BSc Degree in Dance , a BTEC in Performing Arts, a LAMDA Teaching Certificate in Communication, (LTCC) and a Gold Medal in Acting from LAMDA.
+She is a fully qualified Irish Dancing teacher who has trained World and Europeans Champions, an Adjudicator; ADCRG, holds a BA/BSc Degree in Dance & Arts of Healing and learning , a BTEC in Performing Arts, a LAMDA Teaching Certificate in Communication, (LTCC) and a Gold Medal in Acting from LAMDA.

 Her varied career as an Irish dance performer, teacher and choreographer spans 25 years across countries including Ireland, England, Scotland, France, Taiwan, UAE (Dubai), Hong Kong, America and Singapore.
 Opening Schools in Dubai, Hong Kong, Singapore and Northern Ireland.

 In 2013 Catriona Newcombe founded the ‘Celtic Bauhinia’ Irish Dancing Troupe, the first and only dance troupe dedicated to Irish dancing in Hong Kong and Asia.
 The troupe, comprising locally-based Irish dancers of European and world ranking, won second place in the World Irish Dance Drama competition at the World Irish Dancing Championships in 2014 and 2015 respectively.

 Her true passion is chorography.
 She was co choreographer in the City Chamber Orchestra of Hong Kong’s production of the ‘Bug Symphony’ starring Scotty and Lulu, produced by Leanne Nicholls and directed by Keith Hawley who has worked alongside stars such as Kylie Minogue, Diana Ross and Peter Allan.